 The first thing on your to-do list is to get your employee's contracts of employment sorted.
 Many small business owners fall into the trap of either forgoing contracts altogether, thinking that this is something they can sort out later, or using generic templates that they find on the internet – but this is a mistake.

-Legally compliant contracts of employment, drafted by a qualified Human Resources expert and tailored to fit your company's unique context are absolutely essential – whatever the size of your small business.
+HR compliance is essential and it means contracts of employment drafted by a qualified Human Resources expert and tailored to fit your company's unique context – whatever the size of your small business.
 This is where you need to set out all the essential information about your legal relationship with your employees, including details like your sick leave policy, work hours, employee benefits, health insurance and more.

 - Put in place the legally required company policies